bretgeek/tfuz/README.md

  *   append -  el.append('text or html') - append to bottom of el.
  *   appendTo - el.appendTo('.otherEl' or el.appendTo(Elvar) - append to first of selector or to reference.
  *   prependTo - Same as appendTo but prepends to silly.
- *   grab - tfuz.grab or el.grab('selector', {all: false, fn: func}) - short hand for each that will run function and return found collection (first found by default).
+ *   grab - tfuz.grab (query document) or el.grab('selector', {all: false, fn: func}) (query starting from element)  - short hand for each that will run function and return found collection (first found by default).
  *   each - el.each({sel, 'selector1, selector2', all: true, fn: func}) - run function on collection of selectors.
  *   select - el.select({sel, 'selector1, selector2', first: false, fn: func}) - run function on collection of selectors and return collection.
  *   ready - tfuz.ready(func) - run function when document is ready
  *   css -  el.css('color: blue;') OR   el.css('color: blue;', { add = false } ) to overwrite CSS, true by default to add to current CSS)
  *   html - el.html() to return html, el.html('some new html here') to set html.
  *   _text - el._text() to return text, el._text('some new text here') to set text - *prefixed with underscore because anchor tags have a text property that you can't overwrite. plg - add a new plugin.
  *   fn - alias to plg.
  *   use - alias to plg.
- *   delay - iterable delay queue description coming soon.
  *   on - el.on('click', func) - adds an event listener.
  *   off - el.off('click', func) -  removes event listener created by on.
  *   trigger -  trigger an event created with on.